daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6

 Effect: For the next twenty-four hours, when the user is attacked, they move in rapid, seemingly random jumps, a few inches to one side or the other.
-This is an asset that modifies the user’s defense rolls by two steps (three steps if the cypher is level 6 or higher).
+This is an asset that modifies the user's defense rolls by two steps (three steps if the cypher is level 6 or higher).

 TIME DILATION (OFFENSIVE)